 ↓ ARGOS fiber cable – Testing of fiber end surfaces

-ARGOS matrix – Universal device and fully automated optical inspection
+ARGOS matrix 200 – The best solution for all optics and automated serial inspection

-The very compact system offers manual or fully automated optics inspection, depending on the configuration level.
-ARGOS matrix is available in 3 standard configurations for different inspection diameters and resolutions (🗎 ARGOS matrix product sheet ).
+ARGOS matrix is available in 3 standard configurations for different inspection sizes and resolutions (🗎 ARGOS matrix product sheet).

 Furthermore, the ARGOS matrix measuring head can also be very well integrated into larger installations or measuring systems.
 The ARGOS software can be easily remote controlled via our Web API.
 So nothing prevents a complete integration into your automated system.